See the latest vacancies and find out about working for MSF UKJobs in the UK

-At least 2 years of experience as a Nurse in the UK
+At least two years of experience as a nurse in the UK

 Ideally you'll have experience in areas that are relevant to our work, such as HIV/TB, neonatology, Operation Theatre nursing or nutrition.
 This is because you will definitely have a higher level of responsibility in the field then you would have in the UK, and you need to be ready for that.
 You’ll be heading a department, managing a big team, and often caring for patients with complex problems that you probably wouldn't have seen in hospitals in the UK.

 We need to know that you can manage living in very basic conditions before sending you out to an MSF project, both for you and for the team you’ll be working with.
 The skills you will learn from travelling and working in a developing country are vital for working with MSF.
 Many of our Nurses have done a placement abroad with other organisations before joining us.

 Most MSF projects are in tropical countries, where the common issues are malaria, dengue fever and parasitical infections.
 We also specialise in projects that care for patients with Neglected Tropical Diseases such as Ebola and Kala Azar, so we need to know that you have the knowledge and skills to care for people affected by these issues before you go out on mission.

 Almost a 3rd of MSF projects are in French speaking countries and many of the humanitarian emergencies we have responded to in recent years have been in the Middle East.
 This means that nurses who speak fluent French or Arabic are in real demand.